 If a redundancy is alleged to be unfair, the affected employee could potentially bring an unfair dismissal and/or discrimination claim against the employer in the employment tribunal.

 In order to claim compensation for unfair dismissal, an employee needs to have two years of continuous service with the employer.

 Importantly, this requirement does not apply to claims for automatically unfair dismissal or discrimination.

 If an employment tribunal finds that there has been an unfair dismissal, the employee will be entitled to a basic award payment and possibly a compensatory award payment from the employer.
 The basic award is calculated in the same way as redundancy pay and the employee is unable to benefit twice from this, so they will not be entitled to it if they have already received statutory redundancy pay.
-The compensatory award aims to place the employee in the position they would have been had they not been unfairly dismissed, capped at a specific amount.
-Currently, this is the lower of 52 weeks’ gross salary or £88,519.
+The compensatory award aims to place the employee in the position they would have been had they not been unfairly dismissed, subject to the relevant maximum limit.
 The affected employee must also show that they have attempted to mitigate their loss, for example by looking for another job.